 Expressing hurtful emotions is nature’s way of dealing with a painful episode.
-It is no way signifies weakness but an understanding something hurtful has taken place.
+It does not signify weakness but an understanding something hurtful has taken place.
 It is a bold step since you are not escaping from what you know is a fact.
 In fact, expressing your emotions is the first step towards healing and recovering from the breakup.
 Don’t suppress these emotions.
 Don’t run away from them.

 2. No Contact

-After the break up, don't text or call her.
+After the break up, don't text or call your ex.
 This is not the time to beg for another chance or reconciliation.
 You need your 'me' time to think things through.
 You need time to sort out your thoughts.
 You need time to heal from the wound created in your heart.
 Not contacting your ex aids you in analyzing the relationship on the positive and negative side.
 This will put you in a good position to know whether to give the failed relationship another try or not.